izugn/salifort_motor/README.md

 ## Key Insights:

-- Employee satisfaction is by far the most crucial predictor of turnover
+- Employee satisfaction is by far the most crucial predictor of turnover;
-- Workload (number of projects) and tenure are also significant factors
+- Workload (number of projects) and tenure are also significant factors;
-- Performance evaluations have moderate importance
+- Performance evaluations have moderate importance;
-- Department-specific factors have minimal impact on turnover decisions
+- Department-specific factors have minimal impact on turnover decisions.

 The results suggest the model would be a reliable tool for HR to identify employees at risk of leaving, with employee satisfaction and workload being the key areas to monitor.

-# Conclusions, business Recommendations:
+# Conclusions, business recommendations:
 1. Evidence that employees are overworked:

 During EDA, we found average monthly hours of 200.47, significantly above the optimal 160 hours.
 The "overworked" feature ranked 5th in importance in the Random Forest model (7.1% importance).
 Strong correlation between working long hours and leaving the company.
 Data showed employees with 6-7 projects consistently worked excessive hours (240-315 hours/month).